jtbx/callisto/README.md

 clang on most of the BSDs.
 If *cc* doesn't exist on your system, change the `CC` variable in the Makefile to your desired C compiler.

-At runtime you will need the following libraries:
+At runtime you will need only these two libraries:
- - libdl: for loading C modules
  - libm: basic math operations
  - libreadline: REPL history
- - (Linux only) libbsd: Utility functions from BSD operating systems

-All of these are very common and should be already installed on your machine.
+Both of these are very common and should be already installed on your machine.

 ## Installation